gaphor/presentations/make-your-app-multiplatform/slides.md

 ## Packaging in Linux with Flatpak

  - Flatpak is 😎
- - Provides universal and sanboxed distribution for Linux
+ - Provides universal and sandboxed distribution for Linux
  - For app developers, runtimes are a strong foundation to build on

 Notes: